jdifebo/wedding/README.md

-Our wedding website, made using Bootstrap 4
+Our wedding website, made using Bootstrap 4.
+I figured it was pretty silly to have someone else make one when it's pretty easy to throw one together myself.
+Also Namecheap is pretty awesome, we got the domain name for 88 cents!